woosukphillipkim0817/Intern_Glyph_Database_Processing/README.md

 - Files with the FPBI label: these scripts take the semi-processed data from the scripts without the FPBI label (FPBI being a personal abbreviation of "For Power BI") and further process them into data tables that can be easily visualised on Power BI.

 Reflection (things I believe that can be done to improve upon this pipeline, but were outside of my current skillset)
-- scripts could be more efficient in terms of how they are taking in the raw data
+- The scripts can be adapted to be more efficient in terms of how they are taking in the data.
+Currently, the scripts are reading extracts of the database using the pandas library's built-in tools (in the files without the FPBI label) and then creating these semi-processed tables for analysis.
+However, I believe that through the usage of a declarative programming language or a database management language, I believe that this intermediate step can be done directly, meaning Python should only be used for preparing the data for PowerBI and eliminating the current need of taking this semi-processed data (the extracts) and merging these tables to make it resemble the raw data again.
+- The snapshots extracted from the database sometimes contained bugs causing the pandas CSV reader to be unable to parse the data (an example is in the 2022 misc_entry_items table, line 4923 has 9 columns instead of 8).
+If the point above is not taken into account, is there a way to format the raw data prior to analysis using Python?